Why did the Titanic sub implode?

 If a car won’t start, the first “why” might establish that there is a problem with the engine, but the fifth why might reveal that the engine was poorly constructed because its builders were badly trained and underpaid.

 “There hasn’t been an injury in the commercial sub industry in over 35 years.
-It’s obscenely safe, because they have all these regulations,” Rush complained to Smithsonian Magazine in 2019.
+It’s obscenely safe, because they have all these regulations,” Mr Rush told Smithsonian Magazine in 2019.
 “But it also hasn’t innovated or grown – because they have all these regulations.”

+He declared: “We have heard the baseless cries of ‘you are going to kill someone’ way too often.
+I take this as a serious personal insult.”

-The Titan was not a pure research vessel dreamed up by some government agency or coalition of universities.
-It was a commercial vehicle, designed to help OceanGate turn regular Titanic sojourns – and, eventually, the exploitation of undersea resources – into a profitable business, and its design followed from that reality.
+The Titan was not a pure research vessel from a government agency or coalition of universities.
+It was a commercial vehicle, designed to help OceanGate turn regular Titanic voyages – and, eventually, the exploitation of undersea resources – into a profitable business, and its design followed from that reality.

 Already many observers are asking the next set of “whys”, questioning the nature of the adventure industry, the wisdom of the super-rich, and the morality of ferrying paying tourists to perhaps the world’s most famous underwater mass grave.